arokettu/monsterid/docs/usage.rst

 .. versionadded:: 2.2

-The library supports 3 random number generators:
+The library supports 4 random number generators:

+* Version 0: Mersenne Twister based.
+  It generates the same images as MonsterID version 1.0 and the original implementation did in PHP 7.2+.
+  (7.1 may be glitchy, rand() in earlier versions was not MT based and is not reproducible)
 * Version 1: Mersenne Twister based.
-  It generates the same images as MonsterID v1 and the original implementation did in PHP 7.2+.
+  It generates the same images as MonsterID versions 1.1-1.4 did in PHP 7.2+.
-  (7.1 may be glitchy, rand() in earlier versions was not MT based and is not reproducible)
 * Version 2 (default): Xorshift32 based, as implemented in MonsterID 2.1+
 * Version 3 (will be default in MonsterID 3): native PHP Xoshiro256** based sequence.
   Recommended if you use PHP 8.2+